 6. Deploy Your Application

-Check the status of your Helm release to ensure everything is running correctly,
+Check the status of your Helm release to ensure everything is running correctly,your-app-mysql-0.

 Congratulations!
 You have successfully added MySQL to your existing Helm chart. 🚀